List of Penrith Panthers representatives

-This is a list of Penrith Panthers representatives, players from the club selected to play for international or domestic representative teams.
+This is a list of Penrith Panthers representatives, rugby league players who were selected for international or domestic representative teams while playing for the Penrith Panthers.

 Players chosen from the Windsor Wolves between 2008 and 2013 as the Wolves acted as Penrith's New South Wales Cup team.
 Players chosen from St Marys Saints are listed only if they played for the Panthers in the same year as their representative selection.